amitie10g/node-nanoserver-docker/README.md

 This project brings [Node.js](https://nodejs.org/) (version 4 to 25; argon to krypton) on [Microsoft Windows Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver) base image.

+**Note:** Version 5 is not available due to unavailability of the upstream.

 ## Tags

 * ``latest`` ``25`` ``25-ltsc2025``